apache/flink/docs/java_api_guide.md

 The type inference has its limits and needs the "cooperation" of the programmer in some cases.
 Examples for that are methods that create data sets from collections, such as `ExecutionEnvironment.fromCollection(),` where you can pass an argument that describes the type.
 But also generic functions like `MapFunction<I, O>` may need extra type information.

-The [ResultTypeQueryable](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-java/src/main/java/eu/stratosphere/api/java/typeutils/ResultTypeQueryable.java) interface can be implemented by input formats and functions to tell the API explicitly about their return type.
+The {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/typeutils/ResultTypeQueryable.java "ResultTypeQueryable" %} interface can be implemented by input formats and functions to tell the API explicitly about their return type.
 The *input types* that the functions are invoked with can usually be inferred by the result types of the previous operations.

 [Back to top](#top)